GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 > - you will need to generate a new variable as your first step
 > - see `help tabstat`

-> D.3 - Create a scatter plot of improved sanitation versus the percent of the population living in rural areas in 2010.
+> D.3 - Visualize the relationship between access to improved sanitation and size of a country's rural population in 2010 via a a scatter plot.
 > - remember that the y variable goes before the x variable in our command for graphs
 > - see `help scatter' or check out [Stata Graphs] (http://www.stata.com/support/faqs/graphics/gph/stata-graphs/)

-> D.4 - How has population growth changed over the period of 2003-2012 in different income levels?
+> D.4 - How has population growth changed over the period of 2003-2012 across different country income level groups?
 > - it will be usefull to use the `collapse` command, aggregating up the sum by income level and year
 > - Population growth in 2016 would look like
 >     * ` popgrowth_16 = (pop_16 - pop_15)/pop_15`